AndreGtz/andregtz.github.io-blog/_posts/2017-03-15-how-to-actually-build-your-awesome-website-for-15.md

 If you choose letsencrypt.org I urge you to donate a bit to them, they are making a service which costs more than $50 yearly for free.
 They need the donations to continue to provide this service for free.

+We are going to configure the SSL Certificate later.

 # Using your template to actually show your info

 I'll build a portfolio for myself to show you how to do it.